 In the US, approximately 7.5 million children are exposed to a parent’s alcoholism at home.
 Some parents may conceal their alcohol use disorder (AUD), while others may openly struggle with the effects of AUD.
-No matter the case, children of alcoholics are faced with more challenges than the average child.
+No matter the case, children of alcoholics are typically faced with trauma and more challenges than the average child.

 Furthermore, having a parent with alcohol use disorder puts kids at a higher risk of developing alcoholism in the future.
 Alcohol addiction can be passed down through generations, so it’s important for teen and adult children to learn about potentially harmful habits and take control of any unhealthy behaviors to break the cycle.